top of page

 Section 2 – Definitions

-[Please note: we have not provided all definitions, which may be required in this bill.
-We have only provided those definitions which are more essential, in signifying the legislative intent of the bill.]
+[Please note: we have not provided all definitions, which may be required in this Act.
+We have only provided those definitions which are more essential, in signifying the legislative intent of the Act.]

 (a) “Artificial Intelligence”, “AI”, “AI technology”, “artificial intelligence technology”, “artificial intelligence application”, “artificial intelligence system” and “AI systems” mean an information system that employs computational, statistical, or machine-learning techniques to generate outputs based on given inputs.
 Such a system constitutes a diverse class of technology that includes various sub-categories of technical, commercial, and sectoral nature, in accordance with the means of classification set forth in Section 3.